March 9, 2021

 Dear Tulane Community:

-This means that virtually all Tulane students, faculty and staff are now eligible to receive vaccines.
-The state is expecting to receive more than 148,000 vaccine doses next week.
-We are working to secure additional doses for the Tulane Vaccine Clinic, but our current supply is very limited.
-Although we hope to receive more doses soon and have sufficient supply for all scheduled second doses, we are certain that the number of eligible individuals in the Tulane community, and other universities with whom we have partnered, will far outstrip our supply in the short run.
-Because of this, we urge members of the Tulane community to also seek appointments beyond those offered by our vaccine clinic.
+Currently, the vaccine supply at the Tulane Vaccine Clinic is very limited.
+Although we hope to receive more doses in the coming weeks and have sufficient supply for all scheduled second doses, we are certain that the number of eligible individuals in the Tulane community, and other universities with whom we have partnered, will far outstrip our supply in the short run.
+Because of this, we urge members of the Tulane community who meet the state’s criteria to also seek appointments beyond those offered by our vaccine clinic.
 Please note that the uptown Health Center for Student Care is not a point of distribution for the COVID-19 vaccine.

-Before being vaccinated at the Tulane Vaccine Clinic, a vaccine consent form will need to be completed by each individual prior to their arrival at the clinic.
-You must also present your Splash Card at the clinic.
-Members of the Tulane community can make an appointment either through the Tulane Vaccine Clinic or through the more than 400 pharmacies and other provider vaccine locations throughout the state.
-Tulanians are also urged to seek vaccine through mass vaccinations locations such as Ernest N. Morial Convention Center and other sites throughout our area.
+Before being vaccinated at the Tulane Vaccine Clinic, an attestation form and a vaccine consent form will need to be completed by each person with any of the qualifying conditions listed on the Louisiana Department of Health site above.
+Those eligible can make an appointment either through the Tulane Vaccine Clinic or through the more than 400 pharmacies and other provider vaccine locations throughout the state.
+Eligible Tulanians are also urged to seek vaccine through mass vaccinations locations such as Ernest N. Morial Convention Center and other sites throughout our area.

 It is imperative that we all continue to do our part to fight the spread of COVID-19.
 Everyone must remain 100% committed to following our health strategies.
 We are in this together – all of us need to do our part to keep our community as safe as possible.

 This means each of us must continue to: